ultimatemember/ultimatemember/readme.txt

 * To learn more about version 2.1 please see this [docs](https://docs.ultimatemember.com/article/1512-upgrade-2-1-0)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.1.17: xx, 2021 =

+* Bugfixes:
+  - Fixed: PHP notice when the admin filtering field has the not array default value (e.g. bool)

 = 2.1.16: March 10, 2021 =

 * Enhancements: